Dr. Light: Behold! my greatest invention! Rush, the robotic dog!

-- Muffy II the robot Daggit in the 1970s Battlestar Galactica.
+- Muffit/Muffy II the robot Daggit in the 1970s Battlestar Galactica.

 - A few Zords have been giant robot wolves, including the Blue Ninjazord from Mighty Morphin' Power Rangers, the Wolf Wildzord, the Wolf Galactabeast who turned from a giant wolf into a giant robot wolf, the Wolf Animal Spirit (a giant robotic-looking wolf... made out of pure ki.)
 Yeah, Power Rangers a big on giant robot wolves.

 - My Name Is Earl: when the gang move into the local big box store because they think Y2K destroyed all civilization, Randy took up residence in the toy department and made friends with a toy robot dog.